How to Improve your Hotel through Automation: New Things You Need to Know

 You can segment the areas where hotel automation solutions is being used into “Guest-facing solutions” and “Back-end related solutions”.

 These type of hotel automation is incorporated into functionalities with direct contact with the guest.
-Generally speaking, these are centred in the touchpoints on the pre- and stay- experience.
+Generally speaking, these are centered in the touchpoints on the pre- and stay- experience.
 Some of the examples are:

 Digitize the pre-registration form and shorten the queuing on the property through a pre-check-in solution.